switcherapi/switcher-management/src/assets/documentation/shortcuts.md

   **Smart Search**

-  This little component found on the right side of your Domain's menu can easily assist you to find the configuration element you are looking for.
+  This simple input text found on the right side of your Domain's menu can easily assist you to find the configuration element you are looking for.

   <img src="[$ASSETS_LOCATION]/documentation/images/shortcuts/smart_search.gif" class="image-style shadow" alt=""/><p><br/>

-  Simple to use but let me demonstrate how powerful it can be.
+  Here are some examples of how it works.

-  1. If you are looking for Switchers used by a specific component, you can type the component name and it will bring all switchers configured to that component.
+  1. If you are looking for Switchers used by a specific component, you can just type the component's name that it will bring all switchers linked to it.

   <img src="[$ASSETS_LOCATION]/documentation/images/shortcuts/smart_search_component.gif" class="image-style shadow" alt=""/><p><br/>